esa-esdl/esdl-core/doc/esdc_access.rst

 OPeNDAP and WCS Services
 ========================

-The ESDC' data variables can also be accessed via a dedicated `ESDC THREDDS server`_.
+The ESDC' data variables can also be accessed via a dedicated `ESDL THREDDS server`_.

 The server supports the `OPeNDAP`_ and OGC-compliant `Web Coverage Service (WCS)`_ data access protocols.
 You can use it for accessing subsets of the ESDC's data variables and also for visual exploration of the data,